大公无私

 - Example:「作为一名公务员,应该时刻牢记大公无私的原则。」

-(As a public servant, one should always keep the principle of impartiality and selflessness in mind.)
+(As a public servant, one should always keep the principle of selflessness in mind.)

 - Example:「作为一名公务员,应该时刻牢记大公无私的原则。」